 Transfer of Cash from one segment to another segment

 Clearing members who intend to transfer Cash from one segment to another segment can transfer the same by putting a transfer request in Collateral Interface for Member (CIM) on an intraday basis.
 Members shall be required to specify the segment where the collateral is to be transferred.
 Transfer request received from the members via CIM shall be treated as request from the members and no separate transfer letter needs to be submitted.

 Clearing members are permitted to submit fixed deposit receipts as collateral towards liquid assets.
-The FDR should be issued either in favour of: "Custodian Name" (as the case may be) - A/c Clearing Member Name" in case to be deposited with approved custodians or "NSE Clearing Limited A/c Clearing Member Name" in case to be deposited with the NSE Clearing.
+The FDR should be issued either in favour of: "Custodian Name" (as the case may be) - A/c Clearing Member Name" in case to be deposited with approved custodians namely HDFC Bank Ltd., Stock Holding Corporation of India Limited and ICICI Bank Ltd or "NSE CLEARING A/c Clearing Member Name" in case to be deposited with the Clearing Corporation.

 - The FDR should have validity for a minimum period of 3 months in case of margin deposit and for a minimum period of 12 months in case of security deposit.

 - The minimum value of FDR that may be accepted is Rs.1 lakhs.